Nitecon/zfcuser-ldap/README.md

 ## Rebuild notice
 If you do not feel like testing the WIP, please make sure to use the current release version: 1.1.0 as mentioned below in the setup for composer.
+Although I will try to keep the master branch as stable as possible it's always possible that I can break your stuff.

 ## WIP
 The entire module has been re-built from scratch, I have tried my best